 The Rio Marié offers a one-of-a-kind opportunity to fly fish in a hyper-remote jungle wilderness for giant peacock bass that haven’t been hammered by gear fisherman throwing huge crank baits and woodchoppers.
 The Rio Marié is the most remote river in Brazil (more than 500 miles by float plane from Manaus).
 Untamed Angling’s project is the only sport fishing operation authorized on the Rio Marié, meaning no competition from other lodges.

-Unlike a land-based lodge, the Untamed Angling mothership (see ACCOMMODATIONS) is a shallow-draft, mobile base of operations that will spread the fishing over this entire vast fishery.
+Unlike a land-based lodge, the Untamed Angling mothership (see ACCOMMODATIONS) is a shallow-draft, mobile base of operations that spreads the fishing over this entire vast fishery.
 In its short history, however, hundreds of miles of water have yet to be fished.
 The fishery is huge, has a short season, and no more than twelve anglers per week.
 It is a matter of “so much water, so little time.”
-All of those factors mean virtually zero fishing pressure and happy fish – many of which have never seen a fly, much less a lure.
+All of those factors mean low pressure and happy fish – many of which have never seen a fly, much less a lure.

 WATER LEVEL MANAGEMENT